-87 Scottish Government (2020) Scottish Child Payment regulations: Response to report (link)
+&lt;sup>87 Scottish Government (2020) Scottish Child Payment regulations : Response to report (link)

-88 Scottish Fiscal Commission (2020) Scotland's Economic and Fiscal Forecasts - February 2020 (link)
+&lt;sup>88 Scottish Fiscal Commission (2020) Scotland's Economic and Fiscal Forecasts - February 2020 (link)

-- receive Disability Living Allowance, as long as they remain eligible, up to the age of 18.89 This reduces the policy cost of Child Disability Payment, with the net effect being immaterial. - 5.55 The second change is an increase in the average award forecast.
+- 5.55 The second change is an increase in the average award forecast.
 In our February 2020 forecast, we assumed that the average award for Child Disability Payment would be consistent with our forecast of the average award for Disability Living Allowance (Child).
-Given more detailed policy information about how Social Security Scotland will make award decisions since our previously published forecast, we have decided to review this assumption.90 - 5.56 We now assume that the levels of award given to recipients by Social Security Scotland will be higher, on average, compared to DWP.
+Given more detailed policy information about how Social Security Scotland will make award decisions since our previously published forecast, we have decided to review this assumption. - 5.56 We now assume that the levels of award given to recipients by Social Security Scotland will be higher, on average, compared to DWP.
 In the absence of data, we have assumed that the average award for new Child Disability Payment recipients will be 10 per cent higher than for Disability Living Allowance (Child).
 Looking at the historical real average award for Disability Living Allowance (Child) for the last 10 years, we can see that it has been close to 10 per cent higher than it is now, so this assumption seems reasonable.
 This increases the Child Disability Payment policy costing. - 5.57 We also note that in our February 2020 forecast, Child Winter Heating Assistance was shown as part of the Child Disability Payment costing whereas now it is a standalone payment.